 So you’re all moved in.
 The moving truck has pulled away, everything is out of storage, and the boxes are unpacked.
 Next stop: home improvements and everyday house maintenance.

 Secondly, avoid letting the floor get too much sun.
-Just like your own skin, excess sun can cause serious discoloration with hardwood flooring, irrespective of the stain or finish it starts out with.
+Just like your own skin, the excess sun can cause serious discoloration with hardwood flooring, irrespective of the stain or finish it starts out with.
 A few hardwoods will turn a lighter shade when exposed to sunlight whilst others, such as cherry or oak, will go darker.
 If possible, try to ensure that curtains protect the floor as often as possible.
-In addition, it is possible to slow down any discoloration by applying a water based urethane finish (avoid oil based products as they may cause some yellowing when exposed to sun.)
+In addition, it is possible to slow down any discoloration by applying a water-based urethane finish (avoid oil-based products as they may cause some yellowing when exposed to the sun.)

 Thirdly, always keep the floor dry.
 This is the golden rule of any hardwood flooring as water, or indeed any liquid can cause real damage to the floor.
 Always clear any spillages immediately by wiping them away before any liquid has a chance to seep under the surface of the floor.
 Once the water has got underneath the floor there is a real chance of the wood cracking, staining, or warping so prevention is the key.
 When you buy the floor new it may not be completely sealed so take the time to add a coat of finishing to seal off any gaps or areas that are exposed.
 Also, never, ever use a wet brush or mop to clean the floor.
 At the most, it should be only very slightly damp.
 Lastly, make use of rugs and carpets in areas where there is a real possibility of splashes and spills, such as in bathrooms or kitchens.

 Finally, polish the floor from time to time with a good quality wax that will not only prevent scratching but also keep moisture out.